MohsenEbadpour/Generating-fake-handwritten-digits-using-estimated-density/README.md

 # Generating fake handwritten digits using estimated density
-This repository contains code for a problem related to image estimating density in pattern recognition.
+This repository contains code for a problem related to estimating density in pattern recognition.
 The problem involves compress images, estimate density, then generate fake handwritten digits.

 ## Course Information